WSYT: History

 The station was originally assigned the call letters WKAF and was on UHF channel 62 rather than 68.
 After being reassigned to channel 68, the owners of WKAF (Channel 62 Inc.) got the station on-the-air February 15, 1986, and the outlet aired religious programming for three hours a day.
 The station was sold to The Flatley Company in late-1986 at which point construction of its facility on James Street in Syracuse began.
-WSYT began full-time operation on April 5, 1987 with a general entertainment format of cartoons, classic sitcoms, recent sitcoms, movies, drama shows, and sports.
+WSYT began full-time operation on April 5, 1987, with a general entertainment format of cartoons, classic sitcoms, recent sitcoms, movies, drama shows, and sports.
 The launch of WSYT coincided with the prime time launch of the Fox network of which the station has been an affiliate ever since.
 For the first six months of the network's operations, the network's programming (which only consisted of a late-night program at the time) was not available over-the-air in the Syracuse market.

 Flatley owned WSYT until 1992 when the station was sold to Encore Communications, later known as Max Media Properties.
 In 1998, the Sinclair Broadcast Group bought the station.
 That company entered into a local marketing agreement with UPN affiliate WNYS-TV in 1995 and began operating that station out of WSYT's studios.
-It was carried on cable in the Kingston, Ontario area until 2009.
+It was carried on cable in the Kingston, Ontario, area until 2009.
 That market is currently served by WNYF-CD in Watertown (for over-the-air ATSC viewers) and on cable by WUTV in Buffalo and WUHF in Rochester.

 Like other Sinclair-owned stations in the region, WSYT and WNYS-TV have been transmitting digital-only signals since February 17, 2009.
-Until August 2008, WSYT had the highest analog channel allocation of any Fox associated television station before being eclipsed by KSWB-TV in San Diego, California when that station swapped its CW affiliation with XETV.
+Until August 2008, WSYT had the highest analog channel allocation of any Fox affiliate before being eclipsed by KSWB-TV in San Diego when that station swapped its CW affiliation with XETV.
 WSYT's analog power was limited to 1,000,000 watts due to its proximity to Canada.
 Until June 12, 2009 (the official day of the digital television transition in the United States), UHF analog stations in the country were licensed to transmit up to 5,000,000 watts.
 All of this changed back on February 17, 2009, when WSYT went digital-only and moved to a less power-hungry transmitter on UHF channel 19.